sailpoint-oss/developer.sailpoint.com/products/idn/api/authentication.md

 <br></br>

-The authorization code grant flow looks a little different because it involves the exchange of the access token and authorization code.
+The authorization code grant flow looks a little different because it ves the exchange of the access token and authorization code.

 This diagram shows the authorization code grant flow: